Enhanced precision bound of low-temperature quantum thermometry via dynamical control: level dynamically controlled thermometer

-Here the Floquet sideband frequencies labeled by integer $m$ are $\omega_m = \omega_0 + m\Delta$, $\Delta = 2\pi/\tau$, $P_m = P_{-m}$ denotes the weight of the $m$-th sideband and $S_{\pm}$ are the corresponding system excitation and deexcitation (ladder) operators.
-A physical bath has spectral response $G(\omega)$ that is non-zero and finite for $\omega > 0$, satisfies $G(\omega \to 0) \to 0$ and the Kubo-Martin-Schwinger (KMS) condition (Cf. Eq. \eqref{kmsgen}), whereby \cite{breuer02} \ba G(-\omega) = G(\omega) e^{-\omega/T}. \ea
+Here the Floquet sideband frequencies labeled by integer $m$ are $\omega_m = \omega_0 + m\Delta$, $\Delta = 2\pi/\tau$, $P_m = P_{-m}$ denotes the weight of the $m$-th sideband and $\hat{S}_{\pm}$ are the corresponding system excitation and deexcitation (ladder) operators.
+A physical bath has spectral response $G(\omega)$ that is non-zero and finite for $\omega > 0$, satisfies $G(\omega \to 0) \to 0$.
+Here we consider $G(\omega > 0)$ to be independent of temperature, while the Kubo-Martin-Schwinger (KMS) condition (Cf. Eq.
+(25) of main text), determines $G(\omega < 0)$ through the relation\cite{breuer02}: \ba G(-\omega) = G(\omega) e^{-\omega/T}. \ea

 For such bath-response spectra one can rewrite Eq. \eqref{megen} as \ba \dot{\hat{\rho}}(t) &=& \sum\nolimits_{m} P_m \Big[G(\omega_m)\mathcal{D}[\hat{\rho}(t)] + G(-\omega_m)\mathcal{D}^{\dagger}[\hat{\rho}(t)]\Big] \non\\ &=& \Big(\sum\nolimits_{m}^+ P_m G(\omega_m) \non\\ &+& \sum\nolimits_{m}^- P_m G(|\omega_m|)e^{-|\omega_m|/T}\Big)\mathcal{D}[\hat{\rho}(t)]\non\\ &+& \Big(\sum\nolimits_{m}^+ P_m G(\omega_m)e^{-\omega_m/T} \non\\ &+& \sum\nolimits_{m}^- P_m G(|\omega_m|)\Big)\mathcal{D}^{\dagger}[\hat{\rho}(t)]. \ea Here $\sum_m$ denotes the Floquet summation over all integers $m$, while $\sum^{+}_m$ ($\sum^{-}_m)$ denotes summation over integer $m$ such that $\omega_m \geq 0$ ($\omega_m < 0$).